DataDog/documentation/content/en/developers/authorization/oauth2_in_datadog.md

    To learn how to derive the `code_challenge` parameter, see the [PKCE](#authorization-code-grant-flow-with-pkce) section.
 Your application must save `code_verifier` for the token request in Step 5.

-   - In order to build the URL for this post request, use the `site` query parameter that is provided on the redirect to your `redirect_uri`.
+   - In order to build the URL for this post request, use the `site` query parameter that is provided on the redirect to your `onboarding_url`.
-   - This parameter will only be provided if the user initiates authorization from the Datadog integration tile - see [Initiate authorization from a third-party location](#Initiate-authorization-from-a-third-party-location) for more options if the user chooses to initiate authorization externally.
+   - This parameter is only provided if the user initiates authorization from the Datadog integration tile.
+See the [Initiate authorization from a third-party location](#Initiate-authorization-from-a-third-party-location) section for more options if the user chooses to initiate authorization externally.
    - For example, `site` may be `https://app.datadoghq.com`, `https://app.datadoghq.eu`, `https://us5.datadoghq.com`, or it might have a custom subdomain that must be accounted for, such as `https://<custom_subdomain>.datadoghq.com`.
    - To handle multiple Datadog sites dynamically, you can append the Datadog `authorize` path to this constructed URL.

 4. Once a user clicks **Authorize**, Datadog makes a POST request to the authorize endpoint.
 The user is redirected to the `redirect_uri` that you provided when setting up the OAuth Client with the authorization `code` parameter in the query component.

-5. From the `redirect_uri`, make a POST request to the [Datadog token endpoint][10] that includes the authorization code from Step 4, the `code_verifier` from Step 3, and your OAuth client ID and secret.
+5. From the `redirect_uri`, make a POST request to the [Datadog token endpoint][10] that includes the authorization code from Step 4, the `code_verifier` from Step 3, your OAuth client ID, and client secret.

    - In order to build the URL for this post request, use the `site` query parameter that is provided on the redirect to your `redirect_uri`.
    - For example, `site` might be `https://app.datadoghq.com`, `https://app.datadoghq.eu`, `https://us5.datadoghq.com`, or it might have a custom subdomain that must be accounted for, such as `https://<custom_subdomain>.datadoghq.com`.